jodersky/akka-serial/documentation/embedded-building.md

         - Run your program by prepending LD_LIBRARY_PATH=<folder containing libflow.so> to the command.
 E.g ```LD_LIBRARY_PATH=<folder containing libflow.so> java -jar your-app.jar```

     - System- or user-wide:
         - Copy libflow.so to a place that is on the default java library path and run your application normally.
-Such places usually include /usr/lib and /usr/local/lib
+Such places usually include /usr/lib.